email@example.com / +1 (626) 395-8567

 Javier Cienfuegos, high school student, 2010–2011

 Javier Cienfuegos worked on prey localization experiments with Cindy Harley.
-We are proud to announce that he has since matriculated as an undergraduate student at Yale.

 Andrew Krause, technician, 2009–2012